celsworth/lxp-bridge/README.md

   1. `cargo build`
   1. Look in `target/` for the binary, or `cargo run` it.

+Alternatively you can try running it in Docker:

+  1. You'll need Docker
+  1. Create a `config.yaml` by copying the example from this repo and editing.
+  1. `docker run --init --rm --mount type=bind,source=${PWD}/config.yaml,target=/etc/config.yaml celsworth/lxp-bridge`

+The final step should leave you with a running lxp-bridge that maps the config in the current directory into the Docker image.

 ## Configuration

-All configuration is done in a YAML config file; see example config.yaml.
+All configuration is done in a YAML config file; see config.yaml.example.

 Multiple inverters are supported via an array under the `inverters` key.
 Each one can be separately disabled if you want to temporarily stop connecting to one.
 Similarly, MQTT and InfluxDB can have `enabled = false` set to disable either output method.